ldsouza13/MEDICARE.github.io/README.md

   **Future Scope**

 -Although we tried removing spam reviews while preprocessing the data, the dataset had too many duplicate reviews.
-A proper spam removal model could be developed for the same in the future.
+A proper spam removal model could be developed for the same in the future.<br/>
 -Recommendation system using collaborative item-item based filtering